Fylhan/qompoter/README.md

 * [Ok] Forget bash and go to C++/Qt
 * [In progress] Add documentation
+	* Qompoter.json format
 	* Repository structure
-	* Qompoter.json format
-	* how to add package in it
+	* How to add package in it
 * [In progress] Manage several repositories : one in local, one on Squeak, and some online (Github, ...)
-* Better support of Git repositories
+* [In progress] Better support of Git repositories (availability of the version)
 * Manage version number: >=1.0, 1.0.*
 * Describe and implement a "Packagist" like server for Qompoter
 * Clarify command line